 In the introduction of the Second Fruits, Florio heavily attacks Robert Greene.
 Greene and Florio thus were not friends, not were Nashe and Florio.
 John Florio, in fact, writes that he does not belong to Greene and Nashe’s literary circle: “I am not of their faction”.

 John Florio also writes that he has a “great faction of good writers who bandie with me” in A World of Words (1598).
 The great faction of good writers does not include Thomas Nashe, or John Eliot, or Robert Greene.
 They did not belong to the same literary circle.
 The “good writers who bandie with me” were, for example, Gabriel Harvey, William Vaughan, Samuel Daniel and Ben Jonson.

-John Florio’s biographers Arundel Del Re and Saul Gerevini have pointed out several times that Thomas Nashe and John Florio had a literaly quarrel that can be traced in everything the two men published during their career.
+John Florio’s biographer Arundel Del Re has suggested that Thomas Nashe and John Florio had a literaly quarrel that can be traced in everything the two men published during their career.
 This hostility has never been fully appreciated and discussed.
 In this paragraph it is possible to read the whole story about Thomas Nashe and John Florio’s friendship which began most probably in the mid 1580s and turned sour when Florio became tutor of Henry Wriothesley.

 THOMAS NASHE IN MENAPHON AND JOHN FLORIO IN SECOND FRUITS